jay-pm/Tableau/README.md

 The free version has most of the features except:
 1. can't save your workbook locally [workbook stored publicly on Tableau
 2. can't load more than 15 million rows of data
-3. support limited version of data source
+3. support limited version of data source (SV, excel and text file)

 download public version @ https://public.tableau.com/